xiaoxiaoflood/firefox-scripts/extensions/README.md

    `extensions.legacy.enabled = true`

-3. Install the desired legacy addon from the folders above (*.xpi* file).
+3. Install the desired legacy addons from the folders above (*.xpi* files).